edb-c/the-gradebook-old/README.md

   - Register for an account
   - Log into their account
   - Log out of their account
-  - Create, Read, Update, Delete - courses, students, assingments
+  - Create, Read, Update, Delete - courses, students, assignments, grades

 # This application allows a Student to
   - Register for an account
   - Log into their account